EN / ES

 Twelve

 In February 2024, IAG signed its largest-ever SAF purchase agreement with Twelve, a SAF project based in Washington which produces advanced Power-to-Liquid SAF made from CO2, water and renewable energy.
-This means we have secured one third of the SAF required to meet IAG’s 10% SAF by 2030 target.

 Twelve